algobulls/algobulls_help_site/docs/member/faq.md

 Select a strategy from the AlgoBulls [Retail Marketplace now](https://app.algobulls.com/marketplace/category/retail)!

 ### ii.
 What is the premium marketplace?
-**Trade with** our intelligent and powerful Index Option Strategies in the Premium Marketplace. <a href="https://help.algobulls.com/member/choose-strategy.html">Read more</a> about the Premium Marketplace.
-Begin trading with a <a href="https://app.algobulls.com/marketplace/category/premium">Premium Marketplace strategy now</a>.
+**Trade with** our intelligent and powerful Index Option Strategies in the Premium Marketplace.
+[Read more](https://help.algobulls.com/member/choose-strategy.html) about the Premium Marketplace.
+Begin trading with a [Premium Marketplace strategy now](https://app.algobulls.com/marketplace/category/premium).

 ### iii.
 What is HNI marketplace?
-AI-driven trading algos tailored for the HNI clientele's individual needs and risk appetite.This marketplace also includes Index Option Strategies. <a href="https://help.algobulls.com/member/choose-strategy.html">Learn more</a> about the HNI Marketplace. <a href="https://app.algobulls.com/marketplace/category/hni">Check the HNI Marketplace now</a>.
+AI-driven trading algos tailored for the HNI clientele's individual needs and risk appetite.This marketplace also includes Index Option Strategies.
+[Learn more](https://help.algobulls.com/member/choose-strategy.html) about the HNI Marketplace.
+[Check the HNI Marketplace now](https://app.algobulls.com/marketplace/category/hni).

 ### iv.
 What is a strategy card?
 A strategy card has all the information you need about a strategy.
-To view these details, select a marketplace in the <a href="https://app.algobulls.com/marketplace/category/retail">Choose Strategy Marketplace</a>, search for the strategy you would like to view and click on the strategy card.
+To view these details, select a marketplace in the [Choose Strategy Marketplace](https://app.algobulls.com/marketplace/category/retail), search for the strategy you would like to view and click on the strategy card.

 A detailed view of the strategy card will open.
-To begin trading with a particular strategy, click on the execute button to add it to your <a href="https://app.algobulls.com/portfolio">My Portfolio</a> page.
-To know more about the strategy card, <a href="https://help.algobulls.com/member/strategy-card.html">click here</a>.
+To begin trading with a particular strategy, click on the execute button to add it to your [My Portfolio](https://app.algobulls.com/portfolio) page.
+To know more about the strategy card, [click here](https://help.algobulls.com/member/strategy-card.html).

 ## 6. Build Strategy: